 Employees are entitled to annual vacation from the first day of employment.
 Employees are allowed to carry forty hours of accrued vacation from one calendar year to another.
 Accrued vacation is paid to terminated employees who have worked for six months or more with CFC.
-Accrued vacation recorded in the financial statements for the years ended December 31, 2013 and 2012 was approximately \$28,211 and \$30,471, respectively.
+Total accrued vacation recorded in the financial statements for the years ended December 31, 2014 and 2013 was approximately \$29,873 and \$28,211, respectively.
 Full-time employees are entitled to six days of sick leave in a calendar year while part-time employees are entitled to three days.
 Employees can carry three days of unused sick leave to the following year.
 Accrued sick days are not paid on termination of employment.